The Woman in White (1948 film)

 The Woman in White is a 1948 American historical mystery drama film directed by Peter Godfrey and starring Alexis Smith, Eleanor Parker, Sydney Greenstreet, and Gig Young.
-It was produced and distributed by the Hollywood studio Warner Brothers.
+It was produced and distributed by the Hollywood studio Warner Bros.
+Pictures.
 The screenplay is based on Wilkie Collins' 1860 novel The Woman in White and is set in Victorian England.

 Plot

 In England, on the night of April 4, 1851, Walter Hartright is walking to Limmeridge House when he encounters a woman in white who is lost.
 She is familiar with the Fairlies, for whom Walter is the new drawing master.
 The conversation ends abruptly when she is frightened by the approach of a carriage and vanishes.
 Walter does not mention her when Dr. Nevin in the carriage says he is looking for a runaway from a nearby asylum.

 At Limmeridge House, Walter is welcomed by Marian Halcombe, cousin and companion of the heiress Laura Fairlie.
 He meets Laura's uncle Frederick, a neurotic who never leaves his rooms, and a houseguest, Count Fosco, who, though unseen, was in the carriage.